SriLikesToSing/fastLane/README.md

 Please note that you should store your master password securely since it will be used to generate site-specific passwords.

 # Important Security Note
-The generated passwords are as secure as your master password.
-Ensure that your master password is strong and kept confidential.
+The generated passwords are as secure as your master password location.
+Ensure that your master password is kept confidential.
 Never share your master password or store it in an insecure location.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)